- Carbon Trading

 According to Pete Betts, a former lead climate negotiator for the European Union and the UK, developed economics had already submitted ambitious goals before COP26.
 For example, the United States promised to reduce emissions to half by 2030.
 However, none of the emerging and developing economies, except South Africa, made any ambitious moves.

 Betts further adds that it was clearly evident in Glasgow that countries were unlikely to revise climate plans.
 He states that if countries were going to revise them, they would have done it in Glasgow itself.
 All signs indicate that it is not going to happen at COP27 either.
 Egypt is not putting pressure on other countries to raise and update their targets.

 According to US special envoy John Kerry, the Ukraine war is no excuse for ignoring climate change targets.
 Countries are using this excuse to build coal plants and whatnot.

 Experts are seeing no ambitions from countries today.
 Coal production will likely increase in the US and China this year.
 India has relaxed some of its environmental rules to increase coal mining to cope with the demand for power during a severe heatwave caused by climate change and the burning of coal.
 Brazil, the country that pledged to stop deforestation by 2030, has seen Amazon deforestation in April at the worst level since 2016.

 COP27 is five months away, yet it doesn’t have an official website.
-If more substantial and immediate climate plans are not submitted by all countries in the coming climate summit, temperatures will exceed 1.5 degrees Celsius, resulting in catastrophic disasters.
+If all countries do not submit more substantial and immediate climate plans in the coming climate summit, temperatures will exceed 1.5 degrees Celsius, resulting in catastrophic disasters.